nv-research-israel/nv-research-israel.github.io/content/authors/galchechik/_index.md

 ---
 # Display name
-title: Haggai Maron
+title: Gal Chechik
 weight: 1

 # Username (this should match the folder name)
 authors:
-- haggaimaron
+- galchechik

 # Is this the primary user of the site?
 superuser: false